idlab-discover/pc-webrtc-m2m/README.md

 # Many-to-many WebRTC-based point cloud video conferencing

 In this repository, all files related to a multi-party volumetric video-based system are made available.
-Three parts are considered:
+Five parts are considered:

 - A [Unity project](unity) written in C#, used to create sessions and render point cloud video
 - A [WebRTC framework](webrtc) written in Golang, used to interconnect peers through a selective forwarding unit (SFU)
 - A [connector plugin](connector) written in C++, used to interconnect the Unity application to the WebRTC client (currently incomptabile)
+- A [point cloud capturer plugin](point_cloud_capturer) written in C++, used by the Unity application for capturing (at the moment only realsense is supported)
+- An [encoder plugin](mdc_encoder) written in C++, used by the Unity application the captured point clouds using a MDC-based approach (uses Draco for encoding)

 The system is currently under development by IDLab, Ghent University - imec.
 This README will be updated while development continues, with detailed instructions for each of these components.